-We all know that it happens, pickpocketing is unfortunately one of the most common outcomes of tourist targeting especially in large cities like Rome.
-It’s most likely to occur while travelling via public transportation as well as at large transportation and public centers.
-Bus 64 is recognized as a popular tourist route as it stops along several major points of interest.
+We all know that it happens, pickpocketing is, unfortunately, one of the most common outcomes of tourist targeting especially in large cities like Rome.
+It’s most likely to occur while traveling via public transportation as well as at large transportation and public centers.
+Bus 64 is recognized as a popular tourist route as it stops along with several major points of interest.

 This doesn’t mean that you should avoid utilizing public modes of travel or that you should stay away from public spaces – they’re still integral to an enjoyable Roman experience.
 Instead remain mindful of this, knowledge is power and now that you’re aware of this in a relevant context, it can be used to ensure a positive experience.

 When exploring the city make sure that you keep your personal belongings close to your body, and that all zippers or points of entry are closed and covered.
 In addition to this, try to minimize the size and amount of valuables that you carry with you.
 You should limit this to the essentials such as your phone and source of money that you’ll need for the day’s activities.
 There’s no need to worry; as long as you remember these simple tips you’re bound to have an incredible time reveling in the wonder of the Eternal City.

 “Crowds make a pickpocket feel like a pig in a blanket.
 No worries, but beware of those who are pushing or too close to you or anyone in your party.” – Franco A, Rome Guide